KotoriPana/UwUpanA/readme.md

 **Disclaimer:**</br>
 All material that I have (and will be) combining in this skin are purely for personal use only.</br>
 There are no commercial benefits or copyright claims in the use of this skin.</br>
-You are more than welcome to inform me to take down any or all of your owned elements that are used in this skin.</br>
+You are more than welcome to inform me to take down any or all of your owned elements that are used in this skin.

 - [Suzuha_l](https://osu.ppy.sh/users/6132697)'s [personal skin](https://www.youtube.com/@Suzuha0927/featured) for osu!mania skin (bar), combo font, hit-sound, pause screen, fail screen, and ranking screen.
 - [upan](https://osu.ppy.sh/users/5214397)'s personal skin for osu!standard skin and osu!catch skin.